pyodide/pyodide/docs/development/new-packages.md

 1. Clone the git repository of the package.
 You might want to use the options `git clone --depth 1 --branch <version>`.
 Find the appropriate tag given the version of the package you are trying to modify.
 2. Make a new branch with `git checkout -b pyodide-version` (e.g., `pyodide-1.21.4`).
 3. Make whatever changes you want.
 Commit them.
-Write a detailed commit message!!
+Please split your changes up into focused commits.
+Write detailed commit messages!
+People will read them in the future, particularly when migrating patches or trying to decide if they are no longer needed.
+The first line of each commit message will also be used in the patch file name.
 4. Use `git format-patch <version> -o <pyodide-root>/packages/<package-name>/patches/` to generate a patch file for your changes and store it directly into the patches folder.